hobediente/Music_Segmentation_Unsupervised_Learning_Project/README.md

 Collect and cluster top 100 hits from different music genres.

 Traditionally songs are grouped together with other songs on the basis of genre.
-While this method of grouping is useful for identifying different styles, it is less useful for grouping songs of similar moods i.e happy upbeat music.
-The aim of this study is to
+While this method of grouping is useful for identifying different styles, there may be other valuable ways to group songs together.
+The aim of this study is to apply clustering algorithms to an assorment of songs across generes and explore cluster centers to determine if the the algorithms grouped songs together on the basis of genre, or in another way that is or is not of value.

 <img src="https://github.com/hobediente/Liquor_Sales_Supervised_Learning_Project/blob/master/LuxcoLogo-ad-1020x372.png" width="500" height="200"></img>

+grouping songs of similar moods across genres i.e happy upbeat music, chill background music

 # DATA:

 The data for this project is sourced from Spotify
+- Each playlist is created by Spotify, features the top 100 tracks for that genre, and is updated weekly

-1) Top 100 Pop Tracks
+1) Top 100 Pop Tracks on Spotify
-2) Top 100 Alternative Tracks
+2) Top 100 Alternative Tracks on Spotify
-3) Top 100 Rock Tracks
+3) Top 100 Rock Tracks on Spotify
-4) Top 100 Country Tracks
+4) Top 100 Country Tracks on Spotify
-5) Top 100 Hip Hop Tracks
+5) Top 100 Hip Hop Tracks on Spotify
-6) Top 100 Indie Tracks
+6) Top 100 Indie Tracks on Spotify
-7) Top 100 Electronic Tracks
+7) Top 100 Electronic Tracks on Spotify

 # DATA ANALYSIS: